 The Neuhart home is a visual treat for the eyes.
 I remember coming here during art school and spending many hours pouring over their collection of books as well as drooling over the beautiful folk art found through out the house.

-Eve received the camera she had asked Santa for.
-This she and I went to a few remote regions of the house looking for good photo opportunities.
+Eve received a camera that was on her wish list, thus she and I went to a few remote regions of the house looking for good photo opportunities.
 Ben had told me that the drawers in the upper side room would be particularly interesting to me.
-That is exactly where Eve wanted to go for her portrait, so off we went.

 Ben was right, the first drawer I opened was filled with old perfume bottles and apothecary items.